rspatial/terra/README.md

 `terra` is an *R* package for spatial data analysis.
 There are tutorials at [rspatial.org/terra](https://rspatial.org/terra/index.html).

-[Stack Overflow](https://stackoverflow.com/questions/tagged/terra) is the best place to ask questions if you get stuck.
+[Stack Overflow](https://stackoverflow.com/questions/tagged/terra) is a good place to ask questions if you get stuck.
 Make sure to include a [simple reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example).
-But if you think you have found a bug, please file an [issue](https://github.com/rspatial/terra/issues).
+But if you think you have found a bug, or if you want to request a new feature, please file an [issue](https://github.com/rspatial/terra/issues).

 `terra` replaces the [raster](https://github.com/rspatial/raster) package.
 The interfaces of `terra` and `raster` are similar, but `terra` is simpler, faster and can do more.